Wrongtools ● NEW : Crouching Fingers

 How Do You Get KONTAKT?

-To obtain KONTAKT, you can buy it from the Native Instruments store, or you can purchase it as part of the Komplete bundles.
+To obtain it, you simply buy it from the Native Instruments store, or you can purchase it as part of the Komplete bundles.
 After purchasing either KONTAKT or Komplete, you must install the Native Access application on your computer.
 After that, log in and follow the instructions to install it on your device.